Pinterest raises quarterly revenue forecast, boosted by tvScientific deal

-The company now expects current-quarter revenue of $958 million to $978 million, up from an earlier $951 million to $971 million.
+It sees current-quarter revenue between $958 million and $978 million, up from an earlier $951 million to $971 million.
+Analysts expect $964.9 million, according to data compiled by LSEG.

+Pinterest also cut its adjusted EDITDA forecast to a range of $163 million to $183 million, from $166 million to $186 million, as it factors in integration‑related expenses and upfront investment tied to the tvScientific deal.

-The latest forecast comes after a difficult week for Pinterest's stock, which fell sharply after the company projected downbeat earnings pressured by tariffs, prompting concerns about softer advertising demand heading into the quarter.
+The company's revised forecasts come after a difficult week for its stock, which fell more than 20 per cent after Pinterest warned that earnings would be pressured by tariffs weighing on major U.S. retailers, intensifying concerns that advertisers may pull back heading into the quarter.

+The company's stock is now down more than 40 per cent this year, underscoring investor anxiety about softer spending by large advertisers and increased competition across the digital ads market.

 The acquisition of tvScientific, announced in December 2025, is Pinterest's first major deal since 2022.
 It integrates tvScientific's outcome-based CTV buying platform into Pinterest's broader performance-advertising suite.